-I’m not new to homeopathy.
-I grew up with it and have used it throughout the years to treat ailments chronic and acute.
-But with the regime of herbals and nutritional supplements that I’ve been taking, homeopathy stayed on the sidelines for a while until I began seeing a new healthcare practitioner last spring.
-It’s early to say anything conclusive (I’ll write a follow-up post in a few months), but it seems as though my symptoms are responding.
+I grew up with homeopathy and have used it throughout the years to treat ailments chronic and acute.
+But with the regime of herbals and nutritional supplements that I’ve been taking, homeopathy stayed on the sidelines for a while.

 What is Homeopathy?

 Homeopathy is a healing system alternative to traditional western medicine founded by Samuel Hahnemann, M.D. during the nineteenth century.
 The word “homeopathy” originates in two Greek words: homoios, meaning “similar,” and pathos meaning “sickness” or “suffering.”
 Homeopathy adheres to three basic principles, or “laws”—the Law of Similars, the Law of Proving, and the Law of Potentization (Panos, Heimlich 11-12).
 Many people use homeopathy in addition to or instead of allopathic medicine to treat physical, mental, and emotional disorders and ailments.

 The Law of Similars